 The listing contract states the commission paid to the buying agent

 Thus, in accordance with the above explanation, any seller can understand the importance of offering ‘full’ commission to a buyer’s agent.
-It is a fact that realtors can, (and in our opinion, many buying agents will), avoid showing a property.
+It is a fact that realtors can, and in our opinion, some buying agents will, avoid showing a property.
 Officially though, buying agents are not allowed to turn down any viewings their buying client asks for.
 Obviously, fewer showings means fewer potential offers.
 Also, know that many buying agents still work with buyers who are not (yet) under contract with them and never signed a service agreement.
 Even though this service agreement is mandatory, some realtors may take a chance that their buyer will actually make a purchase.
 The buyer signs this service agreement at the time of writing the actual offer.

 Negotiating your fees with your realtor

 Realtor fees are not standard.
 Here are four scenarios, and you can select whichever one you prefer:

 - The Realtor charges full commission, which is considered 7/3 by most in Calgary.

 - The Realtor cuts fees because you negotiate them, which may mean the agent is a poor negotiator who can’t even negotiate his own fees.
 How will this agent negotiate on your behalf?